john-science/john-science.github.io/x/dice_heist.md

 How this will work is, when I say, you will all roll one D20 at the same time.
 These are straight rolls, no bonuses or modifiers apply.
 The person with the highest roll will get to pick the first mystery bag.
 They will take the bag and open it in front of everyone, making sure everyone can see what they have.
 (Then the Dice Goblin will award that person some in-game loot, as well.)

-Then the remaining [N-1] people will roll again.
+Then the remaining <<N-1>> people will roll again.
 But this time, the winner has two options.
 They can pick an un-opened bag, or they can steal a bag that someone has already opened.
 (Then the Dice Goblin will award some in-game look, again.)

 If someone's just had their prize stolen, they get to go again.
 They can steal or take un-opened bag.
 But they can't just re-steal what was stolen from them.

 The game is over when everyone has a gift.

-<h3>Details</h3>
+### Details

 * Don't roll until I say, and then everyone HAS to roll at the same time, dice visible to everyone else.
 * A single gift can only be stolen twice, then it's locked in.